fortify/sample-parser/README.md

       - A plugin of lower version is not allowed if a plugin from the same family and higher version is already installed in SSC.
 Since plugins are developed by 3rd party developers, SSC does know any details about the logic implemented in plugins.
         In this case SSC assumes that higher versions of some plugin can produce data that will not be compatible with lower version of the plugins that can make SSC system unstable.
         If lower version of a plugin must be installed (for example to rollback from a buggy higher version), remove the higher version of this plugin and then install the lower version.
+      - Plugin of lower __data version__ cannot be installed in SSC.
+      - To maintain consistency of visual information in the administration UI with the underlying pluginIds, SSC enforces that plugins in  the same family must have the same name and any other identifying attribute such as engineType.
       - Only one plugin of a plugin family (ie. sharing the same pluginId and name) can be enabled at a given time.
-      - Plugin of lower __data version__ cannot be installed in SSC.

 ## Disabling/Uninstallation from SSC (for SSC 17.20)
 - A plugin previous installed in SSC can be removed if it is in the "disabled" state.